rhysemmas/kube-dnsspoof/README.md

 # Kube-Dnsspoof

 `Credit:` https://github.com/danielsagi
+`Note:` Scale kube-dns deploy to 1 replica for EZ mode

 Kube-dnsspoof is a POC for DNS spoofing in kubernetes clusters.
 This exploit runs with minimum capabilities, on default installations of kuberentes.